ecammnetwork/minimal-mistakes/docs/_ecamm-live-manual/005-using-scenes.md

 #### Importing a Scene from a File

-Double-clicking any Ecamm Live Scene file will launch the app (if necessary) and immediately add the Scenes to your Scene window.
+Double-clicking any Ecamm Live Scene file will launch the app (if necessary) and immediately add the Scenes to your Scenes Window.
 Dragging a Scene file to the app's icon will do the same.
 If the app is already open, you can drag an Ecamm Live Scene file into the Main Window or Scenes Window to instantly import the Scene(s).

 #### What Is and Is Not in a Scene File